 Jonah Crab Data Collection:

 Jonah crab data collection is optional for all vessels.
 Those who choose to participate sample a minimum of 250 jonah crabs or 60 traps per month.
-Discarded and retained jonah crabs are sampled from commercial crab gear or commercial lobster gear.
+Discarded and retained jonah crabs are sampled from commercial crab gear, commercial lobster gear, or ventless traps.

 Jonah crab data parameters include: